intelij/nodejs-angular5-amazon-clone/README.md

+# Notes to expand when turning this to a blog post so ignore the typos

 ## If you do not have nodemon installed in your global scope do so as we will be using it.

     npm install nodemon -g

-    * why use nodemon instead of just node
+    * why use nodemon instead of just node - expand more for the sake of those that dont know the diff, the fact they are here they should know hmmm

 ## Install our project dependancies